Oh no! We may not fully support the browser or device software you are using !

 How will I know the amount of my child tax credit (CTC) payments?

-If you are not required to file a tax return, but are still eligible for the CTC payments, the Treasury Department and the IRS recently unveiled an online Non-Filer sign-up tool.
-The IRS Non-Filers tool is also available for those who still need to register to claim their third round of Economic Impact Payments (also known as stimulus checks).
-If you did not receive your first and second Stimulus payment, you must file a tax return to claim the Recovery Rebate Credit (RRC).
-If you used the Non-Filer tool for the first or second stimulus check, you do not need to use the new tool to receive the advance CTC payments.
+If you were not required to file a tax return, but were eligible for the Advance Child Tax Credit payments, the IRS provided an online Non-Filer sign-up tool.
+The IRS Non-Filers tool was similar to the one used for the Economic Impact Payments and could be used by those who needed to register to claim their third round of Economic Impact Payments (also known as stimulus payments).
+If you used the Non-Filer tool for the first or second stimulus check, you do not need to use the new tool to receive the Advance Child Tax Credit payments.

-Who is eligible for the advance credit payments?
+Who was eligible for the Child Tax Credit payments?

-Taxpayers must meet the following requirements to claim the advance Child Tax Credit payments:
+Taxpayers must have met the following requirements for the advance Child Tax Credit payments:

 - They must have filed a 2019 or 2020 return and claimed the Child Tax Credit; or